[Much of my site will be useless to you if you've got the images turned off!]

 p121 Pickett shook back his long hair, and saluted.
 "I am going to move forward, sir," he said, and galloped off.58

 About that same time, a shell fell close to the ordnance train, which was parked near at hand.
-Fearing for the safety of all the ammunition the army had to replenish the gaping caissons, General Indicates a West Point graduate and gives his Class.Pendleton ordered the wagons to the rear59 and, a little later, recalled four of the nine eleven-pounder howitzers that Alexander had not been able to employ in the bombardment but had intended to use in following up the advance.
+Fearing for the safety of all the ammunition the army had to replenish the gaping caissons, General Indicates a West Point graduate, Class of 1830: a link to his biographical entry in Cullum's Register.Pendleton ordered the wagons to the rear59 and, a little later, recalled four of the nine eleven-pounder howitzers that Alexander had not been able to employ in the bombardment but had intended to use in following up the advance.
 Major Richardson, left in charge of the other howitzers, moved them also, to get them out of the line of fire.60 Alexander must have been notified promptly of this, for when Longstreet rode to him after Pickett had left, Alexander told him that the howitzers were gone and that the ammunition of all the batteries was running low.

 "Go and stop Pickett where he is," Longstreet said sharply, "and replenish your ammunition."